 RATIONALE: While the maximum rate on long-term capital gains of individuals is generally limited to 15% or 20%, there is no tax rate preference applicable to long-term capital gains of C corporations.
-Thus, the maximum amount of tax applicable to Azure Corporation's capital gain is \$19,500

-[$$50,000 \times 39\%$ (highest marginal rate)].
+Thus, the maximum amount of tax applicable to Azure Corporation's capital gain is \$19,500 [$$50,000 \times 39\%$ (highest marginal rate)].
+POINTS: 1 DIFFICULTY: Easy LEARNING OBJECTIVES: CPET.SWFT.LO: 2-02 - LO: 2-02 NATIONAL STANDARDS: United States - BUSPORG: Analytic STATE STANDARDS: United States - AK - AICPA: FN-Measurement - AICPA: FN-Measurement KEYWORDS: Bloom's: Knowledge OTHER: Time: 2 min.

-- 18. Albatross, a C corporation, had \$140,000 net income from operations and a \$25,000 short-term capital loss in the current year.
+18. Albatross, a C corporation, had \$140,000 net income from operations and a \$25,000 short-term capital loss in the current year.
 Albatross Corporation's taxable income is \$140,000.

-- a.
+a.
 True

-- b.
+b.
 False

+ANSWER: True

 RATIONALE: A corporation cannot deduct a net capital loss in the year incurred; thus, Albatross has taxable income of \$140,000.
 For corporations, a net capital loss must be carried back three years and forward five years and be offset against capital gains in the carryback/forward years.

+POINTS: 1

+DIFFICULTY: Easy

+LEARNING OBJECTIVES: CPET.SWFT.LO: 2-02 - LO: 2-02

+NATIONAL STANDARDS: United States - BUSPORG: Analytic

+STATE STANDARDS: United States - AK - AICPA: FN-Measurement - AICPA: FN-Measurement

+KEYWORDS: Bloom's: Comprehension

+OTHER: Time: 2 min.

-- 19. If a C corporation uses straight-line depreciation on real estate (§ 1250 property), no portion of a gain on the sale of the property will be recaptured as ordinary income.
+19. If a C corporation uses straight-line depreciation on real estate (§ 1250 property), no portion of a recognized gain on the sale of the property will be recaptured as ordinary income.

-- a.
+a.
 True

-- b.
+b.
 False

+ANSWER: False
-RATIONALE: Section 291 requires the recapture of some depreciation for corporate taxpayers on the sale of

-§ 1250 property for a gain, even if straight-line depreciation had been claimed on the property.
+RATIONALE: Section 291 requires the recapture of some depreciation for corporate taxpayers on the sale of § 1250 property for a gain, even if straight-line depreciation had been claimed on the property.

+POINTS: 1

+DIFFICULTY: Easy

+LEARNING OBJECTIVES: CPET.SWFT.LO: 2-02 - LO: 2-02

+NATIONAL STANDARDS: United States - BUSPORG: Analytic

+STATE STANDARDS: United States - AK - AICPA: FN-Reporting

+KEYWORDS: Bloom's: Knowledge

+OTHER: Time: 2 min.

-- 20. The passive loss rules apply to closely held C corporations and to personal service corporations but not to S corporations.
+20. The passive loss rules apply to closely held C corporations and to personal service corporations but not to S corporations.

+L

-- a.
+a.
 True

-- b.
+b.
 False

+ANSWER: True

 RATIONALE: The passive loss rules apply to personal service corporations and to closely held C corporations.
-(Closely held corporations may deduct passive losses to the extent of their active income.)
-For S corporations (and partnerships), the passive loss rules apply at the shareholder (partner) level b.
-False
+(Closely held corporations may deduct passive losses to the extent of their net active income but not portfolio income.)
+For S corporations (and partnerships), the passive loss rules apply at the shareholder (partner) level.

+POINTS: 1

+DIFFICULTY: Easy

+LEARNING OBJECTIVES: CPET.SWFT.LO: 2-02 - LO: 2-02

+NATIONAL STANDARDS: United States - BUSPORG: Analytic

+STATE STANDARDS: United States - AK - AICPA: FN-Reporting

+KEYWORDS: Bloom's: Knowledge

+OTHER: Time: 2 min.